kalindasiaminwe/kalindasiaminwe/README.md

 <h2 align="left" font-weight="bold">About me</h2>
 <br><br>

-- I am a software egineer graduate and a data scientist and machine learning enthusiast.
-I enjoy the process of turning ideas into reality using creative solutions.
+- I am a software engineer graduate and a data scientist and machine learning enthusiast.
+I find fulfillment in bringing ideas to life through innovative approaches.
 I’m always curious about learning new skills, tools, and concepts.
-- I am currently learning:
    1. Web development, exploring various tech stacks.
    2. Python for data science.
    3. Data visualisation and storytelling.